felixaschultz/intastellar-cookie-solutions/wp/intastellar-consents/readme.txt

 = 1.1.1 =
 Fixed a bug where the main script was loaded inside the admin panel and update page.
 = 1.1.0 =
-Added on intro page the posibillity to add the Privacy Policy link & added on settings page the possibility to say you want start with the cookie settings page direct.
+Added on intro page the possibility to add the Privacy Policy link & added on settings page the possibility to say you want start with the cookie settings page direct.
 = 1.0.2 =
 Added CCPA – California Consumer Privacy Act to the banner.
 It´s currently under dev and only showing the user a link to your CCPA policy.
 = 1.0.1 =
-Added a source parameter to the script to find out, wich plugin source the outgoing link is coming from.
+Added a source parameter to the script to find out, which plugin source the outgoing link is coming from.
 = 1.0 =
 Created the plugins menu as well as the settings page and the plugin in it´s self.